 Present Perfect Continuous Tense

-- If the exact starting time of an action is not known but only the duration of time for which the action is being continued (e.g., three hours, five months, four years) is known, the word ‘for’ is used.
+- For is used when the exact starting time of an action is not known, but only the duration of the action is known (e.g., three hours, five months, four years).

 Structure of Sentence.